 Paper can be a significant source of waste for private K-12 schools.
-TADS is a paperless billing system for schools, allowing them to manage admissions, enrollment, financial aid, tuition payments, and other processes entirely online.
-With this approach, you can eliminate paper use at your school for more efficient and organized operations to support families and faculty.
+TADS is a paperless solution for schools, enabling the online management of admissions, enrollment, financial aid, tuition payments, and other essential processes.
+With this approach, you can eliminate paper use at your school and create more efficient and organized operations to support families and faculty.

 Many schools have complex filing systems to sort and organize their necessary forms and documents.
-From student applications to family financial information, administrative teams must collect and keep countless essential information on physical copies.
+From student applications to family financial information, administrative teams must collect and keep countless documents on file.
+However, complex filing systems can lead to lost papers or miscommunications.
+New team members might struggle to get used to filing rules, resulting in longer onboarding times.

 A paperless system eliminates the need to request and send papers between departments.
 Individuals can find exactly what they need in online resources, like databases, to locate and use documents and information more efficiently.
-They no longer have to wait for others to provide them with the data they need, cultivating better relationships and making it easier to work on projects with other departments and teams.
+Instead of waiting for others to forward the information, they can access it immediately.
+Streamlined communication improves relationships and makes collaborating on projects with other teams easier.

 Especially when facing functions that require several teams involved, having easy access to various documents and data is essential.
 Processes like admissions and financial aid are important decisions for families, students, and administration, requiring several documents and factors.
 Paperless school systems can ensure access to student and family information to make timely and informed decisions.